Edualk12/homelab-monitoring-zabbix/README.md

 - .6 = ifHCInOctets
 - .10 = ifHCOutOctets

-### IMPORTANT: This metric actually store the total bytes though a specific interface after its enabled or boot so later I will need to configure it to turn this into a data rate or throughput instead of total accumulated bytes.
+### IMPORTANT: This metric stores the total number of bytes that pass through a specific interface.This metric stores the total number of bytes that pass through a specific interface since the device was last rebooted.
+Therefore, it must be converted into a data rate to represent actual throughput.

 ### NOTE: The initial interface table (ifTable) provides 32-bit traffic counters (ifInOctets and ifOutOctets).
 But the template uses the extended ifXTable high-capacity 64-bit counters (ifHCInOctets and ifHCOutOctets) to avoid counter overflow on modern high-speed interfaces.

 ### ifinOctet (Rx Octet)
 ![snmp](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images/oid%203.png)
-This is the ifInOctect but looking closely it is counter32 which is limited to only 4gb that is why I need Counter 64 as it is signafically more capable than counter 32 in terms of capacity.
+This is the ifInOctet but looking closely it is a Counter32 value, which has a maximum value of approximately 4 GB.
+That is why I need Counter 64 as it is significantly more capable than counter 32 in terms of capacity.

 ### IFHCOCTET RX